ronchen0927/Django_Shogi/README.md

 python manage.py runserver
 ```
 ## How to Play
+You need two players to start the game
 <strong>Temporarily using both swagger and postman to make API calls for playing chess</strong>

 http://127.0.0.1:8000/swagger/

 ### Move